Holiday vouchers 2026: employer guide, limits and exemptions

 Several errors regularly appear during URSSAF audits related to holiday vouchers:

-• Exceeding the quarterly limit: the employer does not verify the cumulative contributions per quarter and per employee.
+- Exceeding the annual cap: the employer does not verify the cumulative contributions per employee per year.
 The excess portion is reintegrated into the contribution base.

 Quick link: Structuring your pay and benefits topics